YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/hotel_wake-up_service/add-an-alarm.md

-### Add an Alarm {#add-an-alarm}
+# Add an Alarm （新增内容及表格）

-通过本接口可以给分机设置闹铃。

-Through this interface, developers could add alarm to extensions.
+Through this interface, developers could add alarm to extensions. \(新增\)

-说明：支持多个分机一起添加闹铃相同的闹铃，且一次只能添加一个闹铃，如一次添加多个则只有第一个生效。如需多个分机添加同一个闹铃，则分机之间使用逗号隔开。

 Note: the same alarm can be added to multiple extensions; separate the extension number with comma.
 Only one alarm can be added at a time.
-If multiple alarms are added at a time, only the first alarm added will take effect.
+If multiple alarms are added at a time, only the first alarm added will take effect. （新增）

 For example: